Erkaman/gl-skydome-sun/README.md

 }
 ```

-This function will take care of centering the skybox and projection near/far
+This function will take care of centering the skydome and projection near/far
 values for you, so there is no need to make a view/projection matrix specifically
-for rendering the skybox.
+for rendering the skydome.
 It will also disable depth buffer read/writes and
 then restore them to whatever you had them set to before returning, so there's
 no need to handle that yourself.